Borscht with Sauerkraut, Beets, and Chicken

 1. Step 1:

-Prepare everything you need to cook borscht.
-The recipe used a chicken soup set from the freezer.
-Rinse any parts of the chicken, send it to a saucepan, pour cold water (a little more than 2 liters.), after boiling, remove the foam, add a little salt and cook until tender.
-Why is it worth salting only a little?
-Sauerkraut will be added to the borscht during the cooking process and there is a risk that the broth will turn out to be too salty.
+Gather everything you need to make borscht.
+This recipe used a chicken soup pack from the freezer.
+Rinse whatever chicken parts you're using, put them in a pot, and cover with cold water (a little over 2 liters).
+Once it boils, skim off the foam, add a little salt, and cook until done.
+Why salt only lightly?
+Because sauerkraut gets added to the borscht as it cooks, and there's a risk the broth could end up too salty.

 2. Step 2:

-While the broth is cooking, prepare everything else.
-Peel all the vegetables and wash them well in water.
-Rinse the herbs, bay leaf and peeled garlic.
+While the broth cooks, prepare everything else.
+Peel all the vegetables and wash them well.
+Rinse the herbs, bay leaf, and peeled garlic.

 3. Step 3:

-Grate carrots and beets on a coarse grater, cut onions into small pieces.
+Grate the carrots and beets on the coarse side of a grater, and cut the onion into small pieces.

 4. Step 4:

-Cut the potatoes arbitrarily, as you are more familiar with.
-I like it when potatoes are cut into large pieces in borscht, and I leave very small tubers whole.
+Cut the potatoes however you like.
+I prefer them cut into large pieces in borscht, and I leave the very small ones whole.

 5. Step 5:

-Pour water into the pan.
-When the chicken meat is ready, remove it from the broth, return the pan to a high heat.
+When the chicken is done, lift it out of the broth and return the pot to high heat.

 6. Step 6:

-Put the potatoes in the broth and after boiling, cook over medium heat until tender (about 20-25 minutes).
-Meanwhile, prepare the roast and cabbage.
+Add the potatoes to the broth and, once it returns to a boil, cook over medium heat until done (about 20–25 minutes).
+Meanwhile, prepare the sautéed vegetables and the cabbage.

 7. Step 7:

-Heat the vegetable oil in a frying pan.
-Send the grated vegetables and onions to fry on maximum heat (about 2-3 minutes).
-Do not forget to stir the roast so that nothing burns.
+Heat the vegetable oil in a skillet.
+Add the grated vegetables and onion and sauté over high heat (about 2–3 minutes).
+Stir as you go so nothing burns.

 8. Step 8:

-The next step is to put the diced tomatoes in a frying pan, stir and cook for a few more seconds.
-This time I have store-bought tomatoes, almost tasteless, so I added a pinch of sugar to balance the taste.
+Next, add the diced tomatoes to the skillet, stir, and cook for a few more seconds.
+This time I had store-bought tomatoes that were nearly flavorless, so I added a pinch of sugar to balance the taste.

 9. Step 9:

-Pour in the tomato sauce, reduce the heat to moderate and simmer the vegetables under a closed lid for about a minute.
+Pour in the tomato sauce, lower the heat to moderate, and simmer the vegetables, covered, for about a minute.

 10. Step 10: